Ohio Roads - US 422

-First photo on the page: Old narrow reassurance (before they made wide signs) near Youngstown.
-Photo immediately above: An old US 422 sign in Youngstown proper.
-Both are courtesy Bill Donovan.
-In the BGS, the arrow and control city were both moved out of the way for a much larger freeway-sized shield.
+In Youngstown, courtesy Bill Donovan.
+You can see the scars where the arrow and control city were moved out of the way for a much larger freeway-sized shield.

 Another from Youngstown, courtesy John Krakoff, where US 422 exits the Madison Ave.
 Expressway and continues on MLK Boulevard.
 The rest of US 422 to the east through Youngstown became OH 289, so while yes, you can turn left and U-turn onto US 422 EB, the sign should indicate that the left turn is really mostly for 289.